hdowens/projeul_sols/README.md

 q37 - sum of all of the left and right truncatable primes

-q40 - champernowne's constant qu
+q40 - sum of the first, tenth, hundredth, thousandeth, ten thousandeth, hundred thousandeth and millionth digits of champernownes constant.